thehajime/asiabsdcon-1803/content.md

 - MegaPipe [OSDI '12]
  - *outperforms baseline Linux .. **582%** (for short connections).*
- - New API for applications (no existing applications benefit)<!-- .element: class="fragment" data-fragment-index="1" -->
+ - New API for applications (no free existing applications benefit)<!-- .element: class="fragment" data-fragment-index="1" -->
 - mTCP [NSDI '14]
  - *improves the performance ... **by a factor of 25** compared to the latest Linux TCP stack*
  - implement with very limited TCP extensions<!-- .element: class="fragment" data-fragment-index="1" -->
 - SandStorm [SIGCOMM '14]
  - *our approach with the FreeBSD and Linux stacks ..., **demonstrating 2-10x** improvements*
- - specialized (no existing applications benefit)<!-- .element: class="fragment" data-fragment-index="1" -->
+ - specialized (no free existing applications benefit)<!-- .element: class="fragment" data-fragment-index="1" -->
 - Arrakis [OSDI '14]
  - *improvements of **2-5x in latency and 9x in throughput** .. to a well-tuned Linux implementation.*
  - utilize simplified TCP/IP stack (lwip) (loose feature-rich extensions)<!-- .element: class="fragment" data-fragment-index="1" -->